 The Outhwaite Homes Estates, along with the Cedar Apartments and Lakeview Terrace, were the first three public housing projects to be completed in Cleveland.
 The three projects were also among the first in the nation to receive approval and funding from the federal government's newly created Public Works Administration in 1935.

 Outhwaite's brick Art Deco buildings, grouped around grassy courtyards, originally contained 557 units.
 Expansion occurred only a few years after Outhwaite's 1937 opening as demand for public housing in Cleveland continued.
-The need for new housing was particularly great within the African American community, whose growing numbers were leading to overpopulation in the Central neighborhood, the city's black enclave.
-Initially, African Americans seeking public housing could only live at the Outhwaite Homes - in the Central neighborhood - as officials sought to keep each housing project racially homogeneous.
+The need for new housing was particularly great within the African American community, whose growing numbers were leading to overpopulation in the Cedar-Central neighborhood, the city's Black enclave.
+Initially, African Americans seeking public housing could only live at the Outhwaite Homes – in Cedar-Central – as officials sought to keep each housing project racially homogeneous.